Pattern-Projects/FileSystem/README.md

 Module for use with file system.

 ##TextFile
-Create a TextFile at the given location.
+- Create or find TextFile at the given location.
-Append text to this file.
+- Append text to this file.
-Read the text file.
+- Read the text file.